sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 \note Next time you run the executable, you will have to either move or delete the existing `H5` files as SpECTRE will error if it detects that an output file already exists.
 This is to prevent you from accidentally overwriting data.
+You can also use the `--force / -f` and `--clean-output / -C` flags to have `spectre run` delete the existing files before running the executable.

 ## Visualizing our BBH Coordinates